digitalfondue/jfiveparse/README.md

 be applied:

  - entities will be interpreted and converted
- - all the attributes values will be double quoted
+ - all the attribute values will be double quoted
  - tag and attribute names will be lower case
  - the "/" character used in self closing tag will be ignored
  - some whitespace will be ignored

-Currently, jfiveparse can preserve the entities, the attribute quoting type and the "/" in self closing tags.
+Currently, jfiveparse can preserve the entities, the attribute quoting type and the case.

 If you require to preserve as much as possible the document when serializing back in a string, pass the following parameters: